tus/tusd/docs/_getting-started/configuration.md

 ### Disable downloads

-tusd allows any user to retrieve a previously uploaded file by issuing an HTTP GET request to the corresponding upload URL.
+Tusd allows any user to retrieve a previously uploaded file by issuing an HTTP GET request to the corresponding upload URL.
 This is possible as long as the uploaded files have not been deleted or moved to another location in the storage backend.
 While it is a handy feature for debugging and testing your setup, there are situations where you don't want to allow downloads.
 To completely disable downloads, use the `-disable-download` flag:

 ```bash
 $ tusd -disable-download